-3 Choose a fill from the Fill picker.
+- Texture fill - 3 Choose a fill from the Fill picker.

-If you want to edit the fill, click the Edit fill button so on the property bar.
+If you want to edit the fill, click the Edit fill button $\overline{81}$ on the property bar.

-4 Drag in the image window until the rectangle or ellipse is the size you want.
+4 Drag in the image window until the rectangle is the size you want.

-If you want to draw a circle, hold down Ctrl as you drag.
+If you want to draw a square, hold down Ctrl as you drag.